-NEO Target # of PSUs Granted (including dividend equivalents Earned # of PSUs at 96.8% Payout
+NEO Target # of PSUs Granted (including dividend equivalents accrued through December 31, 2023) Earned # of PSUs at 91.6% Payout

-Mr. Hess 4,851 4,695
+Mr. Hess 4,600 4,213

-Ms. Gebauer 4,851 4,695
+Ms. Gebauer 4,600 4,213

-Mr. Garrard 4,115 3,983
+Mr. Garrard 4,329 3,964

-Mr. Furman 3,731 3,611
+Mr. Furman 3,539 3,241

-- (3) The PSUs were granted to Messrs.
-Hess, Garrard and Furman and Ms. Gebauer on July 20, 2021 pursuant to the 2021 LTI program with a performance period from January 1, 2021 to December 31, 2023.
-The table reflects the target amount of the awards and dividend equivalents in the form of additional shares that have accrued on the PSUs through December 31, 2022. - (4) The PSUs were granted to the NEOs on April 1, 2022 pursuant to the 2022 LTIP for the period of January 1, 2022 to December 31, 2024.
-Earned PSUs will be determined based on a sliding scale for each PSU financial performance metric with a 100% (target) payout if the applicable 2024 financial target is achieved (2024 Adjusted Operating Margin: 23.0%; 2024 Adjusted Net Revenue: \$9.9B; 2024 Adjusted EPS: \$17.50) as discussed in the section entitled "Executive Compensation: Compensation Discussion and Analysis Compensation Decisions and Outcomes Long-Term Incentive Compensation."
-The table reflects the target amount of the awards and dividend equivalents in the form of additional shares that have accrued on the PSUs through December 31, 2022. - (5) The RSUs were granted to the NEOs on April 1, 2022 pursuant to the 2022 LTIP for the period of January 1, 2022 to December 31, 2024.
-The table reflects the dividend equivalents in the form of additional shares that have accrued on the RSUs through December 31, 2022.
-The RSUs will vest in equal installments with an installment vesting on each of the first three anniversaries of the grant date, subject to continued employment with the Company (unless NEO is eligible for retirement treatment under the terms of the program).
-For additional information on the 2022 LTIP, see section entitled "Executive Compensation: Compensation Discussion and Analysis Compensation Decisions and Outcomes Long-Term Incentive Compensation." - (6) The time-based RSUs were granted on September 7, 2021 and vest in three equal annual installments on the first, second and third anniversaries of the grant date, subject to continued employment with the Company.
-The table reflects the dividend equivalents in the form of additional shares that have accrued on the RSUs through December 31, 2022. - (7) The time-based options were granted on November 9, 2015 and were fully exercisable as of November 9, 2018.
-Mr. Furman subsequently exercised all of his outstanding options in 2023.
+- (3) The PSUs were granted to the NEOs on April 1, 2022 pursuant to the 2022 LTIP for the period of January 1, 2022 to December 31, 2024.
+Earned PSUs will be determined based on a sliding scale for each PSU financial performance metric with a 100% (target) payout if the applicable 2024 financial target (2024 Adjusted Operating Margin; 2024 Adjusted Net Revenue; 2024 Adjusted EPS) is achieved.
+The table reflects the target amount of the awards and dividend equivalents in the form of additional shares that have accrued on the PSUs through December 31, 2023. - (4) The RSUs were granted to the NEOs on April 1, 2022 pursuant to the 2022 LTIP for the period of January 1, 2022 to December 31, 2024.
+The table reflects the dividend equivalents in the form of additional shares that have accrued on the RSUs through December 31, 2023.
+The RSUs will vest in equal installments with an installment vesting on each of the first three anniversaries of the grant date, subject to continued employment with the Company, unless retirement vesting eligible. - (5) The PSUs were granted to the NEOs on April 1, 2023 pursuant to the 2023 LTIP for the period of January 1, 2023 to December 31, 2025.
+Earned PSUs will be determined based on a sliding scale for each PSU financial performance metric with a 100% (target) payout if the applicable financial target (2025 Adjusted Operating Margin; 2023-2025 average annual Adjusted Net Revenue Growth; 2023-2025 average annual Adjusted EPS Growth) is achieved.
+The table reflects the target amount of the awards and dividend equivalents in the form of additional shares that have accrued on the PSUs through December 31, 2023.
+For - 76 WILLIS TOWERS WATSON PUBLIC LIMITED COMPANY additional information on the 2023 LTIP, see section entitled "Executive Compensation: Compensation Discussion and Analysis - Compensation Decisions and Outcomes - Long-Term Incentive Compensation."

+- (6) The RSUs were granted to the NEOs on April 1, 2023 pursuant to the 2023 LTIP for the period of January 1, 2023 to December 31, 2025.
+The table reflects the dividend equivalents in the form of additional shares that have accrued on the RSUs through December 31, 2023.
+The RSUs will vest in equal installments with an installment vesting on each of the first three anniversaries of the grant date, subject to continued employment with the Company, unless vesting retirement eligible.
+For additional information on the 2023 LTIP, see section entitled "Executive Compensation: Compensation Discussion and Analysis Compensation Decisions and Outcomes Long-Term Incentive Compensation." - (7) The time-based RSUs were granted to Mr. Krasner on September 7, 2021 and vest in three equal annual installments on the first, second and third anniversaries of the grant date, subject to continued employment with the Company.
+The table reflects the dividend equivalents in the form of additional shares that have accrued on the RSUs through December 31, 2023. - (8) The time-based RSUs were granted to Ms. Gebauer and Mr. Garrard on April 1, 2023 and will vest ratably over two years, subject to continued employment with the Company.
+The table reflects the dividend equivalents in the form of additional shares that have accrued on the RSUs through December 31, 2023.